 Other tax losses

 In cases where goods or services are sold below cost (or given for free), the revenue should be adjusted for tax purposes to the cost or purchase price of the goods or services.
+However, in cases of export below cost, the CITable income shall be determined based on the actual export price upon approval by a special authorised body.

 Production wastes and defects within statutory norms, and losses resulting in force-majeure circumstances, are generally deductible.